byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 ---
-title: Bio-philia Living Design - Proof of concept Urban Creative ecoLiving.
+title: Bio-philia Living Design - Proof of concept Urban Creative Eco-living.
 date: 2021-02-28
 ---

 # Bio*Philia* Living Design ~ Learning to live in the light of Nature.
 (*Proof of concept: Oct 2016 - Jan 2020*)

-**The cultivation of a symbiotic habitat for the individual as a *biological organism* in the *built environment* within the *biophysical environment.***
+**The cultivation of a symbiotic habitat that honors the individual as a *biological organism* in the *built environment* within the *biophysical environment.***

 ## *Becoming a part of the circle of life.* The *symbiotic relationship* between *Wo-Man and Mother Earth* (environment) is highlighted, not human and 'things'.